Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 • Less interest.
 Dedicated youth savings accounts tend to pay less interest.
 As a parent, you can boost your teenager’s earn rate using high-interest joint savings accounts or bundled family accounts through large banks.

 • Potential to overspend.
-Accounts with overdraft protection can prompt your teen to overspend – and pay related interest and fees.
-While this can be a downfall of youth chequing accounts, this can also be used as a tool to help teach your teenager the high cost of consumer debt.
+Accounts with overdraft protection can prompt your teen to overspend — and then pay interest and fees.
+While this can be a downfall of youth chequing accounts, it can also be used as a tool to help teach your teenager the high cost of consumer debt.

 Yes.
-There are a number of youth bank accounts or joint bank accounts that do not require an in-branch visit.
+There are a number of youth bank accounts in Canada or joint bank accounts that do not require an in-branch visit.

 Good options for opening an online youth bank account include the following: